Deploy Windows Server Azure Edition VMs

 If you already have Windows Server Datacenter licenses with active Software Assurance, you can also turn on Windows Server subscription at no additional cost through Azure Hybrid Benefit.
 This is more convenient and allows you to save more.

-• Azure Benefits: You'll need to enable Azure Benefits on your cluster.
-Azure Benefits is an attestation feature on Azure Stack HCI that makes it possible to run supported Azure-exclusive workloads like Windows Server Azure Edition.
-For specific information, see Azure Benefits on Azure Stack HCI.
+• Azure verification for VMs: You must enable Azure verification for VMs on your cluster.
+Azure VM verification is an attestation feature on Azure Stack HCI that makes it possible to run supported Azure-exclusive workloads, such as Windows Server Azure Edition.
+For more information, see Azure verification for VMs.

 Deploy the OS